Army of Me (Christina Aguilera song): Critical reception

 "Army of Me" garnered mixed reviews from music critics.
 Diane Anderson-Minshall of Pride Media noted that the song "makes a great LGBT anthem."
 Andrew Hampp for Billboard and Chris Younie for 4Music both thought that "Army of Me" could have been a potential single, the latter of whom writing "This track must be a future single."
 Younie continued to write that the song "captivates and excites right from the very start", has a "euphoric" energy and is the type of "angry" pop song that Kelly Clarkson "would give her right arm for".
 Sarah Rodman of The Boston Globe described it as a "Gloria Gaynor-meets-Depeche Mode dance of anger."
 Mike Wass for Idolator wrote that although "Army of Me" is a "quality" song, it is an album filler.
 Writing that it sounds as though it would have been a good song to include on her previous studio album, Bionic, Wass thought that Aguilera was "not exaggerating" when she refers to it as "Fighter 2.0".
 He concluded his review by saying that although her vocals are sparse, it is a "quirky" addition to Lotus.
 The A.V.
 Club's Annie Zaleski described Aguilera as a "playful" and "sassy techno diva" on "Army of Me".

 Kitty Empire of The Observer also thought that it shares similarities with "Fighter".
 She cited the Björk song of the same name as another influence, due to its "emotional territory" Robert Copsey for Digital Spy described the song as "nothing we haven't heard from her before, but there's an urgency to it that suggests Christina needed to get it out of her system", while Matthew Horton of Virgin Media wrote that Aguilera sounds as though she is declaring war.
 Michael Gallucci for PopCrush was critical of the song, writing that it sounds like a Cher disco song which features Aguilera "overworking" her vocal cords.
 Melissa Maerz of Entertainment Weekly found the song's lyrics to be defensive and bitter.
 Responding to the lyrics "And we're gonna rise up.../ For every time you wronged me/ Well, you're gonna face an army, army of me.'
 Maerz writes "Rise up against whom?
 Is the whole world really out to get her, or is this just an excuse to wear camouflage hot pants?"

 Live performances

-Aguilera performed "Let There Be Love" for the first time at the 40th American Music Awards on November 18, 2012, held at the Nokia Theatre in Los Angeles, California.
-Aguilera sang "Army of Me" as part of a medley with two other tracks from Lotus: "Lotus Intro" and "Let There Be Love".
-During an interview with MTV News, Aguilera revealed what the performance would be like and the creative direction behind it: